Building Resilience for Oregon’s Essential Lands, Waters and Rural Communities

 “There’s actually a lot more cooperation than gets talked about,” he says.
 “This is a prime example of how that cooperation can happen.”

-To learn more about the Pacific Northwest Resilient Landscapes Initiative, contact Carlos Garcia, program officer for environment, at email@example.com or (503) 227-6846.
-Explore an online story map or read more about the initiative here.
+To learn more about the Pacific Northwest Resilient Landscapes Initiative, explore an online story map or read more here.